arfc/phlox/README.md

 - xe-100: for the microreactor design from Xenergy
 - nuscale: for the microreactor design from NuScale
 - evinci: for the microreactor design from Westinghouse
+- Holos: for the microreactor design from Holosgen
+- MegaPower: for the microreactor design from LANL
+- Starcore: for the microreactor design from Starcore
+- U-battery: for the microreactor design from Urenco
+- MsNB:for the microreactor design from MicroNuclear